micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-A bruised reed He will not break, and a smoldering (dimly burning) wick He will not quench, till He brings [^g]justice _and_ a just cause to victory.
+A bruised reed He will not break, and a smoldering (dimly burning) wick He will not quench, till He brings justice _and_ a just cause to victory.